Evaluating Fly Rods

 Forty years in the fishing business have given me the opportunity to watch a lot of anglers evaluate a lot of rods.
 Most evaluations have been part of the rod buying process.
 Other times they’re just for personal edification.
 In almost all cases, I see a methodology used that I think could be improved upon.

 Most evaluations I observe take place on the casting field.
 Nothing wrong with that, but I notice that most fishermen are not at all clear about what they should be looking for.
 What passes as an evaluation is frequently nothing more than repeated attempts to throw as long a line or as tight a loop as possible.

-For certain applications—some kinds of saltwater fishing, perhaps—this method of evaluation can occasionally make sense.
-However, even when distance is important it’s seldom the primary consideration.
+For certain applications—some kinds of saltwater fishing, perhaps—this method of evaluation occasionally makes sense.
+But even when distance is important it’s seldom the primary consideration.
 I’d wager that most of these distance casting displays merely act as substitutes for a lack of fundamental knowledge about how best to evaluate a rod.
 One consequence of this narrow form of testing is that it becomes easy to misjudge a rod’s quality.
 (Which in turn compromises our ability find a rod suitable to our needs.)
 So while casting a rod is important, rarely should we be concerned only with distance.

 Another flaw common in evaluations is allowing them to revolve around personal biases.
 Here, if the personal criteria of the rod tester are met, a rod is deemed good.
 If a rod fails these criteria, it’s deemed bad.
 This type of evaluation is common among influential and respected anglers, and ends up being a disservice to those who don’t share the same biases.
 Discussions that should center on design parameters and whether a rod meets them devolve into statements of taste and opinion.
 (Please don’t misunderstand.
 It’s okay to have an opinion.
 I just think it’s more useful to keep it separate from the actual evaluation.)